KyselovaMaria/Bus-Tickets-Booking-System/README.md

 spring.resources.add-mappings=false

-## SO you have to check the password, username and create database with the right name, *the first three routes will be created automatically
+# SO you have to check the password, username and create database with the right name
+*the first three routes will be created automatically

 ## Overview screenshots